OCSAF/freevulnsearch/README.md

     sudo nmap --script-ubdatedb

-Important note: Many queries can cause problems with the API when scanning directly into categories such as safe etc. It is recommended to run freevulnsearch.nse separately without additional NSE scripts.
-Therefore I removed the assignment scripts from the categories safe and vuln at the moment and only specified the category external.
-If you do not want to make an assignment to the category external, then do not execute the nmap --script-updatedb command mentioned above.
+Important note: First read the confidentiality information.
+It is recommended to run freevulnsearch.nse separately without additional NSE scripts.
+If you do not want to make an assignment to the category safe, vuln and external, then do not execute the nmap --script-updatedb command mentioned above.

 ## Usage:

 The usage is simple, just use NMAP -sV and this script.

     nmap -sV --script freevulnsearch <target>

-It is recommended to run freevulnsearch.nse separately without additional NSE scripts.

 ## CPE exception handling for format: